kpchi/hackaguide/Pre-Planning/Schedule.md

 Things worth Noting:
 - Having a full event schedule and an event/workshop-only schedule can be useful.
 Just remember both need to be updated!
 - When planning your provisional schedule, add a small amount of buffer time.
-This helps reduce the amount of adjusting you'll do on-day
+This helps reduce the amount of adjusting you'll do on-day.

 ### Volunteer Schedule

 This is the full schedule where you'll detail what roles volunteers are assigned and where they should be.
-For more details, check out the [Volunteer Section](kpchi.github.io/hackaguide/Volunteers.html#Schedule "Volunteer Section").
+For more details, check out the [Volunteer Section](Pre-Event/Volunteers.md#Schedule "Volunteer Section").